LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/shift-scheduler-configuration-guide.md

   ![](/img/shift-scheduler-CG-1.png)
 * **TTR** = Time To Response.
 This time is set according to the current shift status (online/off hours).
 If the shift is currently active, the TTR equals 0.
 If the shift is currently inactive, the TTR equals the time until the next shift will start.
 * **ETTR** = Expected Time To Response.
 The expected response time when the consumer will be answered by an agent.
-The ETTR is displayed to consumers during a messaging conversation via the automatic messages mechanism.
+The ETTR is displayed to consumers during a messaging conversation via the Automatic Messages mechanism.
   ETTR = TTR + SLA.

   **For example:**